singhnupur1981/SalesPerformance-Tracker/README.md

    - Also, includes a button if triggered then automatcally sends emails if the % to Target is below 60%

 2. **Check the `Summary` Sheet**
-   - Shows aggregated results like **Sales Count by Region**.
+   - Shows Sales Performance summaries to show the distribution by performance, performance breakdown, Top performer, Top Region and Lowest performer, Average% to Target and Region Analysis.

 3. **Explore the `Dashboard` Sheet**
    - Interactive charts and visuals update automatically after macros are refreshed through the button.

 4. **Settings & Instructions**
    - Use the `Settings` tab to update thresholds or business rules.
-Purpose: IT sends an Outlook email to the manager with a simple alert message.
+Purpose: IT sends an Outlook email to the isalesperson or manager with a simple alert message if threshold is crossed.
    - `Macro Instructions` tab explains how to run/update macros.

 ---